Deep Face Recognition: A Survey: Network Architecture and Training Loss

-When the distribution of training data and testing data are the same, the face matching methods mentioned above are effective.
-However, there is always a distribution change or domain shift between two domains that can degrade the performance.
-Transfer learning \cite{pan2010survey,wang2018deep} has recently been introduced for deep FR, which utilizes data in relevant source domains (training data) to execute FR in a target domain (testing data).
-Sometimes, it will be used to help face matching, for example \cite{crosswhite2017template,xiong2017good} adopted template adaptation, which is a form of transfer learning to the set of media in a template, by combining CNN features with template-specific linear SVMs.
-But most of the time, it is not enough to do transfer learning only at face matching.
+When the distributions of training data and testing data are the same, the face matching methods mentioned above are effective.
+However, there is always a distribution change or domain shift between two data domains that can degrade the performance on test data.
+Transfer learning \cite{pan2010survey,wang2018deep} has recently been introduced into deep FR to address the problem of domain shift.
+It learns transferable features using a labeled source domain (training data) and an unlabeled target domain (testing data) such that domain discrepancy is reduced and models trained on source domain will also perform well on target domain.
+Sometimes, this technology is applied to face matching.
+For example, Crosswhite et al. \cite{crosswhite2017template} and Xiong et al. \cite{xiong2017good} adopted template adaptation to the set of media in a template by combining CNN features with template-specific linear SVMs.
+But most of the time, it is not enough to do transfer learning only at face matching stage.
 Transfer learning should be embedded in deep models to learn more transferable representations.
-Kan et al. \cite{Kan2015Bi} proposed a bi-shifting autoencoder network (BAE) for domain adaptation across view angle, ethnicity, and imaging sensor; while Luo et al. \cite{Luo2018Adaptation} utilized the multi-kernels maximum mean discrepancy (MMD) for the same purpose.
-Sohn et al. \cite{Sohn2017Unsupervised} used adversarial learning \cite{tzeng2017adversarial} to transfer knowledge of still image FR to video FR.
-Fine-tuning the CNN parameters from a prelearned model using a target training dataset is a particular form of transfer learning.
-It is commonly employed by numerous methods \cite{Abdalmageed2016Face,wang2017face,chen2016unconstrained}.
+Kan et al. \cite{Kan2015Bi} proposed a bi-shifting autoencoder network (BAE) for domain adaptation across view angle, ethnicity, and imaging sensor; while Luo et al. \cite{Luo2018Adaptation} utilized the multi-kernels maximum mean discrepancy (MMD) to reduce domain discrepancies.
+Sohn et al. \cite{Sohn2017Unsupervised} used adversarial learning \cite{tzeng2017adversarial} to transfer knowledge from still image FR to video FR.
+Moreover, fine-tuning the CNN parameters from a prelearned model using a target training dataset is a particular type of transfer learning, and is commonly employed by numerous methods \cite{Abdalmageed2016Face,wang2017face,chen2016unconstrained}.